Welcome to the Chemoinformatics and Computational Drug Design course

 You can now proceed to the first topic:

-Note: This course and accompanying course material has been developed with financial support of the European Union Recovery and Resilience Facility (RRF).
+Note: This course and its accompanying materials were developed with financial support from the European Union Recovery and Resilience Facility (RRF).